wallarm/product-documentation/docs/user-guides/settings/integrations/insightconnect.md

 1. Go back to the InsightConnect's UI, open the **Automation** → **Workflows** page and create a new page for the Wallarm notification.
 2. When asked to choose a trigger, choose the **API Trigger**.
 3. Copy the generated URL.
-4. Go back to **insightConnect** configuration in your Wallarm account and paste the API URL that you copied before into the **API URL** field.
+4. Go back to **insightConnect** configuration on your Wallarm account and paste the API URL that you copied before into the **API URL** field.

 Thirdly, finish the setup: